base-org/pessimism/README.md

 }'
 ```

-Which should hopefully return something like:
+Which should return something like:
 ```
 {
     "status_code" : 202,